morrownr/8821au-20210708/README.md

 ### Installation Information

-Warning: Installing multiple drivers for the same hardware usually does not end well.
+Warning: Installing multiple out-of-kernel drivers for the same hardware usually does not end well.
 If a previous attempt to install this driver failed or if you have previously installed another driver for chipsets supported by this driver, you MUST remove anything that the previous attempt installed BEFORE attempting to install this driver.
 This driver can be removed with the script called `./remove-driver.sh`.
 Information is